 A 3/4 bred Quarter Horse, is a horse with one fully registered Quarter Horse parent, and one registered Half-Quarter Horse parent.

 Carrying this logic to the next step, a horse with one full blooded and one 3/4 blooded parent would be eligible to be registered as a 7/8 bred Quarter Horse.

 A horse with each of its parents being fully registered, but with different breed registries, is characterized and registered as a distinct cross, such as Quarter/Morgan, (QM) or Quarter/Arab, (QA).

 Every horse receives a permanent number, with the relevant breed designation.

-If you find a discrepancy, or have a question about the eligibility of your horse please feel free to e-mail your inquiry to the office, at firstname.lastname@example.org.
+If you find a discrepancy or have any questions, please feel free to e-mail your inquiry to the office, at firstname.lastname@example.org.

 The AHQHR office

 Marco Palavicini, Representante para Venezuela y America Latina